mariofusco/quarkus-drools-llm/README.md

 ![](images/AI-ML-DL-1.png)

 In other words Deep Learning is only a fraction of the whole AI-story.
-Moreover there are many situations where being surprised is the last thing that you may want.
+Moreover, there are many situations where being surprised is the last thing that you may want.
 You don't want to jump from your seat when your bank refuses to concede you a mortgage without any human understandable or trackable reason, but only because an LLM said no. And even the bank may want to grant their mortgages only to applicants who are considered viable under their strict, well-defined and not questionable business rules.

-In essence, the power and flexibility that a well-trained Deep Learning model gives you is virtually infinite, but as already discussed in many academical papers, given their statistical nature, they cannot be completely reliable and major drawbacks like hallucinations are unavoidable.
+In essence, the power and flexibility that a well-trained Deep Learning model gives is virtually infinite, but as already discussed in many academical papers, given their statistical nature, they cannot be completely reliable and major drawbacks like hallucinations are unavoidable.

 ![Hallucinations.png](images%2FHallucinations.png)